Francisco Antonio Zea: Diplomat

 As Plenipotentiary Minister in the Exterior, Zea was tasked with obtaining financial help from the British, as well as restoring the image of the American colonies following the independence war.
 He returned to England in June 1822 with the objective of acquiring a loan of five million pounds sterling.
 In London he negotiated loans of financial creditors Herring & Richardson and gained recognition of his new country only from the United States.
 Zea was able to get support for the independentist cause from many of sympathetic Brits who called themselves Friends of South American Independence, among them some notable figures like the general Gregor MacGregor; Edward Adolphus St Maur, 11th Duke of Somerset; Sir James Mackintosh; Henry Petty-Fitzmaurice, 3rd Marquess of Lansdowne; William Wilberforce; Sir Benjamin Hobhouse; John Diston Powles, and various other members of the British Parliament, who on 10 July 1822 at the City of London Tavern had given him a dinner party in his honour and that of Colombia's as a way to show support and raise that much needed credit for Colombia.
 Zea however never saw the conclusion of his mission for he died shortly after.

 Death

 Francisco Antonio Zea died after a dropsy crisis at the age of 56 on 28 November 1822, at the Royal York House Hotel, in Bath, Somerset, England, where he had gone to take refuge in the famous hot springs.
 His remains were later interred at Bath Abbey on 4 December 1822.

-His country belatedly recognized his services.
-On June 26 1880, Venezuela paid a sum to the Comtesse de Rigny, and in 1890 the Senate of the Republic of Colombia paid the same sum of 20,000 pesos to her descendants.
+On 26 June 1880, Venezuela paid a sum to the Comtesse de Rigny, and in 1890 the Senate of the Republic of Colombia paid the same sum of 20,000 pesos to her descendants.

-Such is the life of this young Creole, a botany and human rights enthusiast, who was one of the pioneers of Colombian and Venezuelan independence, a scholar noted for his scientific work and whose descendants, curiously enough, are all French.

 Statue of Francisco Antonio Zea, located at the Zea Plaza in Medellin, Antioquia.